galonsos/la_icons/README.md

   }
 }
 ```
-You may also find an example at the
+You may also find the [demo page](https://galonsos.github.io/la_icons/) source code at the GitHub repository.

 ## GitHub source code